 We may share your personal data within the Jonas group of companies.
 This involves transferring your data outside the European Economic Area (EEA) to Jonas’ affiliates and third-party service providers in Canada, United States, Australia, New Zealand, South Africa, and Malaysia.
 Canada and New Zealand have been deemed by the EU as having an adequate level of protection for personal data.

-Whenever we transfer your personal data outside the EEA to the countries identified above which have not been deemed by the EU to have an adequate level of protection for personal data, and specifically to the United States, we ensure a similar degree of protection is afforded to it by using standard data protection clauses approved by the European Commission (as permitted under Article 46(2)(c)) that are designed to help safeguard your privacy rights or by certifying under the E.U.-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.
+Whenever we transfer your personal data outside the EEA to the countries identified above which have not been deemed by the EU to have an adequate level of protection for personal data, and specifically to the United States, we ensure a similar degree of protection is afforded to it by using standard data protection clauses approved by the European Commission (as permitted under Article 46(2)(c)) that are designed to help safeguard your privacy rights.

 The security of your personal data is important to us.
 We follow generally accepted industry standards to protect the personal data received by us.
 We use commercially reasonable measures to safeguard personal data, which measures are appropriate to the type of information maintained and follow applicable laws regarding the safeguarding of any such information under our control.
 No method of transmission over the Internet, or method of electronic storage, can be 100% secure.
 Therefore, we cannot guarantee the absolute security of your personal data.
 The Internet by its nature is a public forum, and we encourage you to use caution when disclosing information online.
 Often, you are in the best situation to protect yourself online.
 You are responsible for protecting your username and password from third party access, and for selecting passwords that are secure.